edsol-adm/mindmaster-app/content-design/grade-1/unit-3_basics-of-attention-and-focus/README.md

 By the end of the unit, children will see attention as both a personal strength and a shared classroom skill — something that can be improved through curiosity, observation, and kindness.

 **Theory of Change**
-> **Knowledge** — Students learn how attention functions as the mind’s selection system that filters and directs focus.
+> **Knowledge** — Students learn that attention is the mind’s “spotlight” that selects what to notice and focus on.
+They become aware that attention has modes (sustained, selective, shifting) and that it can be directed and trained.
-> **→ Self-efficacy** — They gain confidence that attention can be understood, trained, and improved with strategies.
+> **→ Self-efficacy** — Through guided experiments and visible progress in focus tasks, students gain mastery experiences showing that attention improves with effort and strategy.
+They begin to believe “I can control where my mind goes”, the foundation of executive self-efficacy.
-> **→ Mental resilience** — They learn to manage distraction, adapt to challenges, and appreciate diverse focus styles in themselves and others.
+> **→ Mental resilience** — By practising how to shift focus after distraction and sustain it through challenge, students learn to self-regulate their emotions and persistence.
+They experience small setbacks as opportunities to refocus rather than failures, building early cognitive-emotional resilience.

 This reinforces MindMaster’s progression from knowledge-for-empowerment to self-efficacy and resilience — helping students see their own minds as capable, trainable, and worthy of respect.